 You must understand what the state has to prove to make its case against you.
 The Law Offices of Greg Prosmushkin, P.C. can help you to prepare defenses against the charges.

 Generally speaking, this crime is classified in Pennsylvania as a Second-Degree Misdemeanor; however, these charges may be elevated to a Felony of the Third Degree based upon the presence of certain factors, including:

 - Endangering the public or police

 - Crossing state lines

-If the crime is graded as a Second-Degree Misdemeanor, an offender will be faced with up to two years in prison, $5,000 in fines, and a one year suspension of their driver’s license.
-If the grading of the crime is raised to the level of a Third-Degree Felony, on the other hand, an offender will be facing as many as seven years in prison, $15,000 in fines, and a one year suspension of their driver’s license.
+If the crime is graded as a Second-Degree Misdemeanor, an offender will face up to two years in prison, $5,000 in fines, and a one-year suspension of their driver’s license.
+If the grading of the crime is raised to the level of a Third-Degree Felony, on the other hand, an offender will be facing as many as seven years in prison, $15,000 in fines, and a one-year suspension of their driver’s license.

-With such significant penalties, you need to understand what is at stake, and proceed accordingly.
+With such significant penalties, you must understand what is at stake and proceed accordingly.
 Contact The Law Offices of Greg Prosmushkin, P.C. to set up a Free Consultation.
 We will fight to protect your rights.